abhishek-kumar-code/Redfish_Public/Specification.md

 * *MinorVersion* = integer: a minor update.
 New properties may have been added but nothing removed.
 Compatibility will be preserved with previous minorversions.
 * *Errata* = integer: something in the prior version was broken and needed to be fixed.

-An example of a valid type namespace might be "ComputerSystem.v1_0_0".
+An example of a valid type namespace might be "ComputerSystem.v1_0_0", and an example of a corresponding Type URI would be "#ComputerSystem.v1_0_0.ComputerSystem".

+#### Type identifiers in JSON schema

+In JSON schema definitions for Redfish schema, the JSON schema-defined "title" property shall contain the Type URI used to identify the schema.

+For example, the "title" property for the ComputerSystem schema would be:

+ ` "title": "#ComputerSystem.v1_0_0.ComputerSystem"`

 #### Type identifiers in JSON
 Types used within a JSON payload shall be defined in, or referenced by, the [service metadata](#service-metadata).